This post may contain affiliate links. Read our disclosure here.

 6. It’s a Visual World

-Along the same lines as marketing, is realizing that pictures sell products.
+Along the same line as marketing, is realizing that pictures sell products.
 Skip the words and make awesome graphics.
 Think about billboards you’ve seen recently, so often I pass them and haven’t gotten to read 1/4 of the sign they put so many words on it.
-You don’t need expensive software or schooling, there are a number of online photo editing programs (I’ll share my favorites in a post later this week) that work perfectly.
+You don’t need expensive software or schooling, there are a number of online free photo editing programs that work perfectly.

 Having good pictures will also increase your social media reach exponentially!
 The more people see you, the bigger you grow.